swiftlang/swift-evolution/proposals/nnnn-MutableSpan.md

 #### Extensions to standard library types

 The standard library will provide `mutableSpan` computed properties.
-These return lifetime-dependent `MutableSpan` instances, and represent a mutation of the instance that provided them.
-These computed properties are the safe and composable replacements for the existing `withUnsafeMutableBufferPointer` closure-taking functions.
+These return a new lifetime-dependent `MutableSpan` instance, and that `MutableSpan` represents a mutation of the instance that provided it.
+The `mutableSpan` computed properties are the safe and composable replacements for the existing `withUnsafeMutableBufferPointer` closure-taking functions.
 For example,

 ```swift
 func(_ array: inout Array<Int>) {